chrsonline/uber-movies-hw/README.md

 * Paginated collection browsing, following better restful document access for each location, movie, actor.

-* Allowing search by related records (actors, movies etc...) would require that the dataset be better organized.
+* Allowing search by related records (actors, movies etc...) would require that the dataset be better organized or as previously mentioned a document data store + inverted index.